 Type B element "Complex" element (using complex components such as micro exida prepares FMEDA reports based on methods advocated in International standards.
-Failure rates are obtained from a collection of industrial databases. exida accepts no liability whatsoever for the use of these numbers or for the correctness of the standards on which the general calculation methods are based.
+Failure rates are obtained from exida compiled field failure data and a collection of industrial databases. exida accepts no liability whatsoever for the use of these numbers or for the correctness of the standards on which the general calculation methods are based.